-ASE will complete the soil borings as 2-inch diameter groundwater monitoring wells.
-The wells will be constructed with 2-inch diameter, flush-threaded, schedule 40, O.020-inch slotted PVC well screen and blank The well casing will be lowered through the augurs and #3 Monterey sand will be placed in the annular space between the well casing and the borehole to about 2-feet above the screened interval.
-Approximately 2-feet of bentonite pellets will be placed on top of the sand pack and hydrated with deionized water.
+ASE will complete the borings described in task 3 as 2-inch diameter groundwater monitoring wells.
+The wells will be constructed with 2-inch diameter, flush-threaded, schedule 40, O.020-inch slotted PVC well screen and blank casing.
+The well casing will be lowered through the augers and #3 Monterey sand will be placed in the annular space between the well casing and the borehole to approximately 2-feet above the screened interval.
+Approximately 1-foot of bentonite pellets will be placed on top of the sand pack and hydrated with deionized water.
 This bentonite layer will prevent the cement sanitary seal from infiltrating into the sand pack.
-Cement will be used to fill the annular space between the bentonite layer and the surface to prevent surface water from infiltrating into the well.
+Cement mixed with 3 to 5 percent bentonite powder by volume will be used to fill the annular space between the bentonite layer and the surface to prevent surface water from infiltrating into the well.
 The well head will be protected by a locking well plug and an at-grade, traffic-rated well box (See Figure 3 - Typical Monitoring Well).

-The wells will be screened to monitor the first water-bearing zone encountered.
-Wells will typically be screened with 5-feet of screen above the water table and 15-feet of screen below the water table.
-If a confining layer is encountered below the first water bearing zone, its thickness will be confirmed by sampling with decreasing diameter split barrel samplers.
-The sampling hole through the underlying confining layer will be sealed
+The well will be screened to monitor the first water-bearing zone encountered.
+Wells will typically be screened with 5-feet of screen above the water table and 10 to 15-feet of screen below the water table.